NF1198/PACT/README.md

 PACT is a simple actor framework build on top of Python's asyncio library.

-The ActorContext handles OS signals and attempts to safely shutdown the actor hierarchy.
+The ActorContext handles OS signals and safely terminates the actor hierarchy.

 The test_actor test case demonstrates how to implement and call a simple actor hierarchy.
 Running the example